WillianSantosC/develops-today/frontend/README.md

 pnpm dev
 ```

+Note that you will need to install [pnpm](https://pnpm.io/installation) if you don't already have it installed.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.